TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/readme.md

-Place for Business Use cases
-High level use cases
+Place for the Business Use cases, our High level use cases written with UML description and Transmodel vocabulary.
-UML description
-Transmodel vocabulary